-It’s been the norm of my college friends to look and jump to dessert cafe or to a coffee shop after a meal.
-One of my friends suggested trying the Korean dessert in Glorietta.
-It’s my first time to try bingsu so I was so euphoric with the thought of tasting Hobing!
+It’s been the norm for my college friends to look for a dessert café or coffee shop after every meal.
+One of them suggested trying Korean dessert in Glorietta, and that’s how we ended up at Hobing, a well-loved restaurant in Makati that specializes in Korean shaved ice desserts.
+It was my first time trying bingsu, so I was euphoric at the thought of finally tasting Hobing!

 We ordered at the counter and find a seat.
 While waiting for our order, groupie took place.